-The Issuer Harris County Municipal Utility District No. 406 (the "District"), a political subdivision of the State of Texas, is located in Harris County, Texas.
-See "THE DISTRICT."
-The Issue \$15,570,000 Unlimited Tax Bonds, Series 2018 (the "Bonds"), are issued pursuant to a resolution (the "Bond Resolution") of the District's Board of Directors.
-The Bonds will be issued as fully registered bonds maturing serially on September 1 in each of the years 2019 through 2031, both inclusive, 2034 and 2035, and as term bonds on September 1 in each of the years 2033, 2037, 2039, and 2042 (the "Term Bonds") and in the principal amounts and accruing interest at the rates shown on the cover page hereof.
-Interest on the Bonds accrues from May 1, 2018, and is payable on September 1, 2018, and on each March 1 and September 1 thereafter until the earlier of maturity or prior redemption.
-The Bonds maturing on and after September 1, 2024, are subject to redemption, in whole or from time to time in part, at the option of the District, prior to their maturity dates, on September 1, 2023, or on any date thereafter.
+Harris County Municipal Utility District No. 406 (the "District"), a political subdivision of the State of Texas, is located in Harris County, Texas.
+See "THE DISTRICT." \$8,625,000 Unlimited Tax Bonds, Series 2019 (the "Bonds") are issued pursuant to a resolution (the "Bond Resolution") of the District's Board of Directors.
+The Bonds will be issued as fully registered bonds maturing on September 1 in each of the years 2021 through 2030, both inclusive, and 2034 through 2038, both inclusive, and as term bonds on September 1 in the years 2033, 2041 and 2044 (the "Term Bonds") in the principal amounts and accruing interest at the rates shown on the cover hereof.
+Interest on the Bonds accrues from December 1, 2019, and is payable on March 1, 2020, and on each September 1 and March 1 thereafter until the earlier of maturity or prior redemption.
+The Bonds maturing on and after September 1, 2027, are subject to redemption, in whole or from time to time in part, at the option of the District, prior to their maturity dates, on September 1, 2026, or on any date thereafter.
 Upon redemption, the Bonds will be payable at a price of par plus accrued interest to the date of redemption.
-The Term Bonds (as defined herein) are also subject to mandatory sinking fund redemption as more fully described herein.
-See "THE BONDS."
-Book-Entry-Only System The Depository Trust Company (defined as "DTC"), New York, New York, will act as securities depository for the Bonds.
+The Term Bonds are also subject to mandatory sinking fund redemption as more fully described herein.
+See "THE BONDS -Redemption Provisions."
+The Depository Trust Company, New York, New York ("DTC") will act as securities depository for the Bonds.
 The Bonds will be issued as fully-registered securities registered in the name of Cede & Co.
 (DTC's partnership nominee) or such other name as may be requested by an authorized representative of DTC.
-One fully-registered certificate will be issued for each maturity of the Bonds and will be deposited with DTC.
+One fully registered certificate will be issued for each maturity of the Bonds and will be deposited with DTC.
 See "BOOK-ENTRY-ONLY SYSTEM."
-Source of Payment The Bonds are payable from an annual ad valorem tax, without legal limitation as to rate or amount, levied upon all taxable property within the District.
+The Bonds are payable from an annual ad valorem tax, without legal limitation as to rate or amount, levied upon all taxable property within the District.
 See "TAX PROCEDURES."
 The Bonds are obligations of the District and are not obligations of the State of Texas, Harris County, the City of Houston or any other political subdivision or agency other than the District.
 See "THE BONDS-Source of and Security for Payment."
-Use of Proceeds Proceeds from the Bonds will be used to pay for items shown herein under "USE AND DISTRIBUTION OF BOND PROCEEDS," including developer interest, and to pay certain other costs and engineering fees related to the issuance of the Bonds.
+Proceeds from the sale of the Bonds will be used to pay for items shown herein under "USE AND DISTRIBUTION OF BOND PROCEEDS," including developer interest, and to pay certain other costs and fees related to the issuance of the Bonds.
 See "USE AND DISTRIBUTION OF BOND PROCEEDS."
-Payment Record The District has previously issued three series of unlimited tax road bonds, two series of unlimited tax bonds and one series of unlimited tax road refunding bonds, of which \$29,925,000 principal amount remain outstanding as of March 31, 2018 (the "Outstanding Bonds").
+The District has previously issued three series of unlimited tax road bonds, four series of unlimited tax bonds and one series of unlimited tax road refunding bonds, of which \$47,460,000 in the aggregate principal amount remains outstanding as of October 1, 2019 (the "Outstanding Bonds").
 The District has never defaulted in the payment of principal and interest on the Outstanding Bonds.
-Not Qualified Tax-Exempt Obligations The Bonds are not designated as "qualified tax-exempt obligations" for financial institutions.
-Municipal Bond Rating Moody's Investors Service ("Moody's), has assigned a rating of "Baa2" to the Bonds.
-An explanation of the ratings may be obtained from Moody's, 7 World Trade Center, 250 Greenwich Street, New York, New York 10007.
-The fee associated with the rating assigned to the District by Moody's will be paid by the District; however, the fee associated with ratings provided by other agencies, if any, will be at the expense of the Initial Purchaser.
-See "MUNICIPAL BOND RATING."
+Qualified Tax-Exempt Obligations The Bonds have been designated as "qualified tax-exempt obligations" for financial